manila/asyn-chat/README.md

 ## What is this?
-A chat application where you can interrupt or be interrupted and can't undo what you say, luckily your words leave the chat as you continue so you'll have to pay attention.
+An asynchronous chat application where you can interrupt or be interrupted and can't undo what you say, your words leave the chat as you continue so you'll have to pay attention.

 ## Live Demo